microsoft/onnxruntime/dockerfiles/README.md

      ```
    - Pull the official image from DockerHub.
      ```
-      # Will be available with ONNX Runtime 0.2.0
+      # Will be available with next release
      ```
 2. Install the HDDL drivers on the host machine according to the reference in [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux_ivad_vpu.html)
 3. Run the docker image by mounting the device drivers